lukmanr/CLVPipelines/README.md

 ![Batch predict](/images/predict.jpg)

 1. Load historical sales transactions from Cloud Storage to a  BigQuery staging table.
 If the data are already in BigQuery this step is skipped.
-1. Execute a BigQuer query to create features that will be used for model training.
+1. Execute a BigQuery query to create features that will be used by the model.
 The engineered features are stored in a BigQuery table.
-1. Import features to an AutoML dataset.
-1. Trigger AutoML model training.
+1. Invoke AutoML Tables Batch Predict.
-1. After training completes, retrieve model evaluation metrics.
-1. Compare the model performance (a value of the primary metric passed as the pipeline’s parameter) against the performance threshold.
-1. If the trained model meets or exceeds the performance threshold deploy the model for online predictions.
+1. AutoML Tables Batch Predict stores predictions in either GCS or BigQuery

 The pipeline accepts the following runtime arguments